brunoml5/best-of-casadi/config/footer.md

 | `min_stars` | 50 | 100 |
 | `min_projectrank` | 5 | 10 |

+## Generating the list

+First, to generate the list, you'll need a free API key from - Get an API key from [libraries.io](https://libraries.io/api).

+### Generating the list locally

+To generate the list locally, follow these steps:
+- Install the environment with `uv sync`
+- Run the script with `uv run best-of generate -l your_API_key_here ./projects.yaml`

+For now, it only worked on Linux/WSL.
+It might not work on Windows.

+### Generating the list with GitHub Actions

+To generate the list with GitHub Actions, follow these steps:
+- Go to the repository settings, then `Secrets and Variables` > `Actions`.
+- Add a new repository secret with the name `LIBRARIES_KEY` and your API key from libraries.io as the value.
+- Go to the `Actions` tab of the repository.
+- Run the `update-best-of-list` workflow.
+A Pull Request will be generated after a few minutes.
+- Merge the Pull Request to update the list.

 <!-- ## Contribution

 Contributions are encouraged and always welcome!
 If you like to add or update projects, choose one of the following ways: